 - Character Development: Faith doesn't return Buffy's punch because "other things matter more."

-- Conflict Ball: The Potentials stage a coup voting for Faith to be put in charge instead of her after a perfect storm of failures is set up for Buffy and somehow all of the Scoobies have lost faith in her so none of them back her up (leading to Dawn of all people giving her the boot, which is particularly galling as the episode didn't give her an excuse to turn on Buffy like the other Scoobies).
+- Conflict Ball: The Potentials stage a coup voting for Faith to be put in charge instead of her after a perfect storm of failures is set up for all of the Scoobies to lose faith in her judgement so none of them back her up (leading to Dawn of all people giving her the boot, which is particularly egregious as the episode didn't give her a specific excuse to turn on Buffy like the other Scoobies).
 Faith herself seems utterly stunned by the turn of events, as she'd only raised the argument because she had a few issues with Buffy's tactics.
-Also Spike, Buffy's biggest supporter, is noticeably absent on a mission for the episode just so they can have everyone else turn on her (which he promptly calls them on when he returns).
+Also Spike, Buffy's most devoted supporter, is conveniently absent on a mission for the episode just so they can have everyone else turn on her (which he promptly calls them on when he returns).
 It's undone within two episodes, making it even more jarring.

-- It could be argued that everyone involved had been dealing with an intensely dangerous and stressful situation for months (passage of time is unclear), and there were apparently 20-30 people living in a small 3-bedroom house at this point, leading to everyones' nerves being frayed.
-Now, why they decided to have that many people living in a tight confined space is unclear, especially when it was shown that Caleb had previously used explosives to destroy an entire building of their allies.....
+- It could be argued that everyone involved had been dealing with an intensely dangerous and stressful situation for months (passage of time is unclear), and there were apparently 20-30 people living in a small 3-bedroom house at this point, leading to everyone's nerves being frayed.
+Now, why they had that many people living in a tight confined space is unclear, especially after it was revealed that Caleb had previously used explosives to destroy an entire building of their allies.....

 - Continuity Nod: